lukso-network/LIPs/LSPs/LSP-11-BasicSocialRecovery.md

 ## Abstract
 This standard provides a mechanism for recovering access to ERC725 contracts such as tokens, NFTs, and Universal Profiles by adding a new controller address through the Key Manager after a recovery process.

-The social recovery contract should provide the most flexible and secure process, where the guardians, set originally by the owner, can vote to one address in each recoverProcessId.
-The address willing to recover can choose a recoverProcessId where he reached the guardiansThreshold and after successfully providing the right secret word, that produces the hash already set by the owner, he will be granted the owner permissions in the account recovered and a new hash will be set and all previous recoverProcessId will be invalidated.
+The social recovery contract should ensure a flexible and secure process where guardians, nominated by the owner, can vote for one address in each `recoverProcessId`.
+The address requesting recovery can choose a `recoverProcessId` where he reached the `guardiansThreshold` and after successfully providing the secret word which produces the same hash as the secret hash set by the owner, he will be granted the owner permissions in the recovered account and a new hash will be set and all previous `recoverProcessId` will be invalidated.

 ## Motivation
 Any Key could be lost or leaked due to a certain accident, so it's not advised to rely on one singular key to control ERC725 contracts through the Key Manager and a social recovery contract is needed in this case.